liferay/liferay-docs/userGuide/en/chapters/20-properties-reference.markdown

 	plugin.repositories.trusted=http://plugins.liferay.com/official
 	plugin.repositories.untrusted=http://plugins.liferay.com/community

-Set this property to `false` to avoid receiving on screen notifications when there is a new version of an installed plugin.
+Set this property to `false` to avoid receiving on-screen notifications when there is a new version of an installed plugin.

 	plugin.notifications.enabled=true